|Date Posted:||Aug 28, 2019|

 - Assisting MoPH and BPHS teams in designing pre-tests and post-tests for the trainings to screen and assess the trainees before and after the trainings and designing mentorship quality assurance instruments.

-- Developing or compiling the required FP, reproductive, maternal, and newborn health training materials/ aids and ensuring they are effectively used during the training sessions.
+- Developing or compiling the required child health training materials/ aids and ensuring they are effectively used during the training sessions.

-- Providing support to regional and provincial teams in cascaded FP, maternal and newborn training, particularly for on-the-job assessments and focused training/skills improvement at facility level.
+- Providing support to regional and provincial teams in cascaded neonatal and pediatric training, particularly for on-the-job assessments and focused training/skills improvement at facility level.

 - Leading and ensuring quality within the follow up/supportive supervision visits at the project sites.